tirimid/bwuhos/README.md

 * To build bwuhos (x86_64), run `./build.sh x86_64`

-This will generate an ISO image which you can use the same way as any other.
+This will generate an MBR disk image which you can use the same way as any other.

 ## Usage